LayoutDETR: Detection Transformer Is a Good Multimodal Layout Designer: Related Work

-None of the existing multimodal layout generation methods~\cite{li2020attribute,lee2020neural,zheng2019content,guo2021vinci,zhou2022composition,cao2022geometry} is designed to handle all the background and foreground modalities at once.
-LayoutGAN+~\cite{li2020attribute} and NDN~\cite{lee2020neural} are unaware of background and foreground image elements in their formulation.
-CGL-GAN~\cite{zhou2022composition} and ICVT~\cite{cao2022geometry} are unaware of foreground text and image elements in their formulation.
+None of the existing multimodal layout generation methods is designed to handle all the background and foreground modalities at once: LayoutGAN+~\cite{li2020attribute}, NDN~\cite{lee2020neural}, LayoutDM~\cite{inoue2023layoutdm}, PLay~\cite{cheng2023play}, DLT~\cite{levi2023dlt}, LayoutDiffusion~\cite{zhang2023layoutdiffusion}, LDGM~\cite{hui2023unifying}, LayoutNUWA~\cite{tang2023layoutnuwa}, Planning and Rendering~\cite{li2023planning} are unaware of background images in their designs.
+CGL-GAN~\cite{zhou2022composition}, ICVT~\cite{cao2022geometry}, DS-GAN~\cite{hsu2023posterlayout}, RALF~\cite{horita2023retrieval} are unaware of foreground texts and images in their formulation.
 ContentGAN~\cite{zheng2019content} does not take layout spatial information for training and does not even use complete background images as input during training.
 This does not benefit the layout representation, layout regularity, or final quality (e.g., text readability) after rendering foreground elements onto the background.
 Vinci~\cite{guo2021vinci} relies on a finite set of predefined layout candidates to choose background images from a pool of food and beverage domains.
 Their method is unable to design layouts conditioned on arbitrary backgrounds in open domains, natural or handcrafted, plain or cluttered, like ours.
 Considering multimodal layout design persists as a challenging problem, we focus our scope on graphic layouts: mobile application UIs and our newly-organized large-scale ad banners.